Chart Color Schemes

 AreaSearch analysis reveals Mardi significantly outperforming the majority of regions assessed nationwide

-Mardi has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 2.5%.
-Over the past year, there was an estimated employment growth of 2.7%, according to AreaSearch's aggregation of statistical area data.
+Mardi has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate is 2.5%, lower than Greater Sydney's 4.2%.
+Employment growth over the past year was estimated at 3.1% based on AreaSearch aggregation of statistical area data.

-As of September 2025, 1,989 residents are employed, and the unemployment rate is 1.7% lower than Greater Sydney's rate of 4.2%.
-Workforce participation in Mardi matches Greater Sydney's 70.0%.
-A high 28.5% of residents work from home, though Covid-19 lockdown impacts should be considered.
+As of December 2025, 2,006 residents are employed with an unemployment rate of 1.6% below Greater Sydney's rate.
+Workforce participation is equal to Greater Sydney's 70.2%.
+According to Census responses, 28.5% of residents work from home, but Covid-19 lockdown impacts should be considered.

-Employment among residents is concentrated in health care & social assistance, retail trade, and construction.
-Professional & technical services employ only 6.6% of local workers, compared to Greater Sydney's 11.5%.
-There is one worker for every resident, indicating the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 2.7% and labour force grew by 3.3%, resulting in a rise of unemployment by 0.6 percentage points.
-In contrast, Greater Sydney experienced employment growth of 2.1% and labour force growth of 2.4%, with an unemployment increase of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Mardi.
-These projections estimate national employment to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these industry-specific projections to Mardi's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years.
+Employment among residents is concentrated in health care & social assistance (34%), retail trade (26%), and construction (15%).
+Professional & technical services employ only 6.6% of local workers compared to Greater Sydney's 11.5%.
+The area functions as an employment hub with 1.0 worker per resident, hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to December 2025, employment levels increased by 3.1%, labour force grew by 3.8%, resulting in a rise of unemployment by 0.7 percentage points.
+In contrast, Greater Sydney experienced employment growth of 2.2% and labour force growth of 2.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that Mardi's employment should increase by 6.5% over five years and 13.5% over ten years based on industry-specific projections applied to Mardi's employment mix.

 Frequently Asked Questions - Employment